CorneliusSmith/clubhouse-importer/README.md

 **_If `yarn install` is ran ensure clubhouse-lib files are replaced with the files from the repo since missing api endpoints were added!_**

-To migrate the iterations from the source workspace:
+**Ensure the Target Project in index.ts is set correctly to avoid Unprocessible ENtity Error and run `yarn buid`** To migrate the iterations from the source workspace:

 ```